benjibutten/GitDemo/README.md

-# GitDemo
+# GitDemo Rep
-This is a demo app for the Git course
+This is a demo app for the Git course.

+## Roadmap
+ * Add new features
+ * Fix the bugs